Globalization of partial monoid actions via abstract rewriting systems: Abstract

 \section{Abstract}

-We study the globalization problem for a strong partial action $\af$ of a monoid $M$ on a semigroup $X$ via the associated rewriting system $(X_M^+,\to)$.
+Let $\af$ be a strong partial action of a monoid $M$ on a semigroup $X$, $X_M$ its set-theoretical globalization, $X_M^+$ the free semigroup over $X_M$ and $\to$ the abstract rewriting system on $X_M$ generated by the pairs $([m,x][m,y],[m,xy])$ with $m\in M$ and $x,y\in X$.
 We show that the local confluence of $(X_M^+,\to)$ is sufficient for the globalizability of $\af$ but, unlike the group case, it is not necessary.
-Focusing on the monoid $M=G^0$, where $G$ is a group, we obtain an explicit criterion for the globalizability of $\af$ and a criterion for the local confluence of $(X_M^+,\to)$.
-Several applications to strong partial actions of the monoid $M=\{0,1\}$ on semigroups and algebras, as well as to strong partial actions of an arbitrary monoid $M$ on left zero and null semigroups, are presented.
+Focusing on the monoid $M=G^0$, obtained by adjoining a zero element to a group $G$, we get an explicit criterion for the globalizability of $\af$ and a criterion for the local confluence of $(X_M^+,\to)$.
+Several applications to strong partial actions of the multiplicative monoid $M=\{0,1\}$ on semigroups and algebras, as well as to strong partial actions of an arbitrary monoid $M$ on left zero and null semigroups, are presented.